Services

 • Corporate card and expense data from tools like Ramp or Brex that signal early supply chain or cost issues

-In many manufacturing environments, the operational bottleneck is not on the machine; it is in disconnected commercial decision-making across sales, finance, operations, and customer service.
+In many manufacturing environments, the operational bottleneck is not on the machine.
+It sits in disconnected commercial decision-making across sales, finance, operations, and customer service.

 When this data is not connected, AI systems only see part of the picture.
 That leads to forecasts that look accurate on paper but miss real-world signals.